 Fix:

-→ Improve aeration using a filter or air stone
+➜ improve aeration with a filter or air stone

 Poor Water Quality

-Maintaining stable water quality is extremely important for guppy health.
-Learn more in this complete guide on ideal guppy water parameters.
+Learn more in our complete guide on ideal guppy water parameters.

 Fix: